connervieira/Assassin/CONFIGURATION.md

     - The `base_altitude_threshold` setting defines the altitude at which the alert distance threshold will be the same as the distance defined by the `distance_threshold` configuration value.
         - Below the base altitude threshold, the distance threshold will be proportionally decreased, and above the base altitude threshold, the distance threshold will be proportionally increased.
         - The `base_altitude_threshold` should roughly be the altitude that you expect hazardous planes to be at.
 Any planes above that altitude will be able to see farther, so the alert distance will increase.
 By the same logic, lower planes pose less of a threat, so the alert distance decreases.
+        - The `message_time_to_live` configuration value determines how long (in seconds) received in ADS-B messages will be considered before discarding their information.
+This prevents planes that haven't been detected for an extended period from clogging up the alert procesing with outdated information.

 ## Display Configuration